OPR-Project/OpenPlaceRecognition/README.md

 ### Third-party packages

-- If you want to use the `GeoTransformer` module, you should install the package located in the `third_party` directory:
+- If you want to use the `GeoTransformer` model for pointcloud registration, you should install the package located in the `third_party` directory:

     ```bash
     # load submodules from git